peermusic/scrape-engine/README.md

   console.log('list: ' + list)
 })

-//Get a list of object, which contains similar track information and the url scrapeEngine.getSimilarTitel('Rolling in the deep', function(err, list){
+// Get a list of object, which contains similar track information and the url scrapeEngine.getSimilarTitel('Rolling in the deep', function (err, list) {
   if (err) {
     console.log('Error: ' + err)
     return